Reframing the Human Dimension

 - professionals of character (i.e., serving with integrity and respecting the dignity and worth of all people),

-- competent professionals committed to lifelong learning and professional
+- competent professionals committed to lifelong learning and professional development, and

 As one respected professor of ethics notes: